 SENSE OF COMMUNITY

 No matter your subject or style, you will find a great writing community in this creative nonfiction writing course.
-All of Kathryn’s writing courses are characterised by a warm fellowship and positive accountability, which provide valuable support and focus.
-Each session you gather with your classmates, you will learn from and teach each other while gaining a new set of friends who share your writing aspirations and growth mindset.
+All of Kathryn’s writing courses are characterised by a warm fellowship and positive accountability, which provides valuable support and focus.
+Each session you gather with your classmates, you will learn from and teach each other while gaining a new writing community who share your writing aspirations and growth mindset.

 TEACHING EXPERIENCE & PHILOSOPHY

 Kathryn Aalto is a passionate practitioner and teacher of narrative nonfiction.
 For more than twenty-five years, she has taught writing and literature courses at colleges and universities including Western Washington University, Everett Community College, and Plymouth University and has given guest lectures at Cambridge University, Vanderbilt University, Cornell University, and more.
 She has a global mentoring practice and thriving online writing courses, and leads in-person retreats, courses, and workshops in the United States and United Kingdom.
 She is a New York Times best selling author and judge for The Nature Chronicles Prize, an international bi-annual award for nature writing in the English language.
 Kathryn’s teaching philosophy is focused on encouraging a uniquely personal exploration of narrative nonfiction.
 At its core, she believes teaching is about responding to each student, whether they are an emerging writer or writing beyond the level of content mastery.
 She cultivates a mindful and supportive learning environment that fosters personal expression, critical thinking, and individual artistic growth in the literary arts.